Beeswax body butter - super fast absorbing, nourishing, full of essential fatty acids, amazing!

 Jump to:

-Body butters are a great way to get started making your own skin care products.
-They're easy to make, require only a few ingredients and are great as a thoughtful homemade spa gift.
+Body butters are a great way to start making your own skincare products.
+They're easy to make, require only a few ingredients, and are great as a thoughtful homemade spa gift.
 This simple DIY beauty recipe requires a little beeswax that adds a lot of skin benefits without the greasy feeling.

 - it's non-greasy